Safeguarding Board Training Team

 Vicky is the Safeguarding Children Board Quality Assurance manager and chairs and attends various sub groups of the Board.
 Prior to this she was an Area Team Leader managing teams of multi-agency professionals.
 She supported agencies working with families with additional needs within different geographical areas of Wirral.
 She delivered and managed the TAF training on Wirral for nine years.
 Prior to this she managed Social Care Family Support Workers within the Adolescent Crisis Team and has worked in various children’s homes within Wirral whilst studying for her degree in Sociology, Sport, Recreation and PE.
 Vicky gained a Masters in Multi Professional Leadership in 2011 and has also completed the IOSH and ILM.
 Vicky currently delivers the Working Together multi-agency training.

 Lesley Donohue is a Senior Practitioner with the Family Interventions Service.
 Lesley has delivered a range of training in Wirral since 2002 including delivering Evidenced Based programmes to families and the delivery and writing of training packages to support practitioners.
 Her area of expertise is specific to children and families.
 The delivery of training is something Lesley is very passionate about training and Lesley relishes being part the LSCB Training Pool and values being part of a quality training supporting the multi-agency workforce.
 Lesley developed and co-delivers Engaging with Risk and Resistant families for the WSCB.
+Since the launch of the SFEF model in Wirral, Lesley regularly facilitates the 1 day Multi- Agency Training for professionals.
+In addition to this she has been involved in the development and facilitation of the Early Help Assessment Tool (EHAT) and Team Around the Family (TAF) training.

 Lynne Elton is a Team Leader for the Family Intervention Service based in the Birkenhead South locality.
 Lynne has worked with children and families for over 30 years and delivered training as part of all her roles within the private and voluntary faith and community sector and the local Authority for 28 of those years.
 Lynnes experience and knowledge of delivering training/ courses spans the facilitation of a number of evidence based parenting programmes including Triple P and Nurturing to parents and carers, training to practitioners to promote quality practise and enhance knowledge and skills as well as running the accredited level 4 training in Working With Parents with Multiple and Complex needs.
 Lynne is passionate about working with and supporting families to achieve the best possible outcomes for their children and equally passionate about practitioners having the skills and knowledge to provide a quality service to families as well as the opportunity to develop their skills and knowledge.
 Lynne developed and co-delivers Engaging With Resistant Families for WSCB.